rpdav/nixos/README.md

 My recommendation is to begin by persisting everything and gradually fine-tune it if you want.
 If something breaks, those files still exist in `/persist` and can be easily restored.
 If you're not sure where an application is storing its config or data, I include a `fs-diff` script which recursively lists all files in a directory, ignoring bind mounts and symlinks.
 By storing the output of this script in a file before and after making the change you're interested in, you can run `diff` on those two files and see where that application is writing its change.
 I've found this especially useful for window managers.

-NB: If you are using the home-manager impermanence module, you must persist `~/.config/systemd` (or all of `~/.config`) through the **system** impermanence config, not home-manager.
+NB: If you are using the home-manager impermanence module, and intend to persist `~/.config/systemd` (or all of `~/.config`) through the **system** impermanence config, not home-manager.
 The bind mounts made by impermanence are done using systemd, which themselves live in `~/.config/systemd` for home-manager services.
-Home-manager will fail if you try to do this.
+Home-manager will fail if you try to do this using its impermanence module.
+You probably don't need to persist `~/.config/systemd` though since its contents should be in your config.

 ## Initial Install
 See readme files in each host's subfolder.